 With so much data being generated from many different systems, it can be overwhelming.
-Sometimes contact centres gather data from many different systems due to structural issues or because organisational growth has resulted in multiple systems.
+Sometimes contact centers gather data from many different systems due to structural issues or because organizational growth has resulted in multiple systems.
 Often times, these systems are siloed and don’t talk to each other, forcing the analyst to manually compile the information.

 It’s important to have consistency in how you monitor your agents.
 It’s also important to remember that quality isn’t a one-and-done process.
 A Quality Assurance (QA) team should continually evaluate the program and make changes when appropriate.

 The simple fact is that most companies aren’t assessing enough of their calls for quality.
 In fact, most contact centers only evaluate 1-2% of the calls they receive—not nearly enough to give them a clear understanding of the breadth of challenges their professionals face.